 In this fast-evolving pricing and reimbursement environment, where your medicine may be assessed against, and must show a significant improvement over what is already on the market according to a number of different criteria, first-mover advantage remains essential.

 The first product to achieve market access makes it much harder for similar competing products to enter the field later on.

-In a global marketplace, you will want to make sure that as many patients as possible around the world are benefiting from innovations in medicines or vaccines.
+If pharmaceutical companies want to be sure of addressing these variable requirements for drug In a global marketplace, you will want to make sure that as many patients as possible around the world are benefiting from innovations in medicines or vaccines.
 To achieve this, you need to have an efficient and effective market access strategy in place, delivering optimally at all levels of the organisation.